jugne/stratigraphic-ranges/README.md

 ## Introduction

-sRanges is a BEAST2 package for performing phylodynamic inference under the birth-death stratigraphic ranges model.
+sRanges is a BEAST2.7 package for performing phylodynamic inference under the birth-death stratigraphic ranges model.
 Depending on data interpretation it can be used for both macroevolution and epidemiology.

+THe dependencies on other BEAST2.7 packages can be found in `version.xml` file.

 ## Data